-3. Technological Adoption and Digital Banking

-SCBs had embraced the fintech partnerships, digital lending, and UPI-based transactions much earlier compared to the UCBs, which had significantly improved their operational efficiency.
-UCBs, on the other hand, find it difficult to catch up due to limited financial resources and infrastructure

-4. Profitability and Capital Strength

-SCBs had remained consistently profitable, leveraging their economies of scale.
-UCBs, however, had faced periods of financial stress due to higher provisioning requirements and operational inefficiencies [17].
+3. Technological Adoption and Digital Banking SCBs had embraced fintech the partnerships, digital lending, and UPItransactions much based earlier compared to the UCBs, which had significantly improved their operational efficiency.
+UCBs, on the other hand, find it difficult to catch up due to limited financial resources and infrastructure constraints.
+4. Profitability and Capital Strength SCBs had remained consistently profitable, leveraging their economies of scale.
+UCBs, however, had faced periods of financial stress due to higher provisioning requirements and operational inefficiencies^[17].
 As per the of National Federation Urban Cooperative Banks and Credit Societies Limited (NAFCUB) 122 UCBs came out of Supervisory Action Framework (SAF) in FY 2024.
-Despite the same, presently, a little over 500 UCBs are
+Despite the same, presently, a little over 500 UCBs are under SAF while none of the SCBs are under PCA^[18].

-Recent steps taken/Suggested recommendations to improve UCBs

-Recent steps taken:
+Recent steps taken/Suggested recommendations to improve UCBs Recent steps taken: